-EORTC is dedicated to fostering the development of young doctors working in clinical and translational cancer research.
+EORTC is dedicated to fostering the development of young doctors working in the EORTC network in clinical and translational cancer research.
 We want to help them embrace the opportunities these activities can generate for personal and career development.

 Clinical research is now a complex science requiring a broad range of knowledge, not only in the field of medicine but also in understanding regulatory requirements, economic and strategic challenges in health care.
 To become a leader in the field, a clinical researcher needs to experience and understand all the clinical research environment, while advancing therapeutic progress.
 New skills are required, beyond the classical methodology of clinical research.